adobe/ride/Usage.md

 OtherSampleService.basePath=/other-sample-service-server/rest
 ```

-This config file, when invoked by Ride, will create a target service url of of http://localhost:8080/sample-service-server/rest for the "SampleService" declared service for the tests that run it.
+This config file, when invoked by Ride, will create a target service URL of http://localhost:8080/sample-service-server/rest for the "SampleService" declared service for the tests that run it.

-*Important Note:* It is not required to place this config information this in a separate jar.
+*Important Note:* It is not required to place this config information in a separate jar.
 If your dev partner doesn't need to access this information outside of running the functional/integration tests, or you don't believe there is a need for cross-service integration, you could simply place the config folder directly in the resources folder of your Adobe Ride extension you will create (discussed later in this document).

 ### Creating Shared Schemas